Get started with Windows Subsystem for Linux (WSL)

 By the end of this module, you'll be able to:

-• Describe the Windows + Linux development environment that Windows Subsystem for Linux (WSL) enables, as well as its advantages over a traditional VM or dual-booting.
+• Describe Windows + Linux integration enabled by WSL and the advantages over a traditional VM or dual-booting.

 • Install and run a Linux distribution or multiple distributions running side-by-side.

-• Describe the features WSL offers for utilizing both Windows and Linux command line tools and GUI applications.
+• Describe the features WSL offers for using both Windows and Linux command-line tools and GUI applications.

 Prerequisites